 Future payments under Formula 1's core commercial contracts, including Formula 1's race promotion, broadcasting and sponsorship contracts are typically made periodically over the course of several years.
 Formula 1's ability to generate cash flow is heavily dependent on collecting amounts owed to it under these contracts.
 A change in the credit quality of one or more of Formula 1's counterparties over the term of their contract with Formula 1 may increase the risk of non-payment.
 Certain of Formula 1's counterparties are directly or indirectly governments or agencies thereof, some of which have recently experienced a deterioration in their credit quality.
 Formula 1 may also generally experience difficulties or be unable to recover payments owed to it by governments or agencies thereof because of their sovereign or semi-sovereign status.
-Additionally, an appreciation of the US dollar against the functional currencies of Formula 1's counterparties increases the risk of non-payment.
-The failure of one or more of Formula 1's counterparties to pay outstanding amounts owed to it could have a material adverse effect on Formula 1's cash flows and results of operation, and in turn could materially adversely impact the New Formula One Group.
+Additionally, an appreciation of the US dollar against the functional currencies of Formula 1's counterparties to pay outstanding amounts owed to it could have a material adverse effect on Formula 1's counterparties to pay outstanding amounts owed to it could materially adversely impact the New Formula 0ne Group.